ollls/netio/README.md

 IOChannel implemented for plain connection with TCPChannel and TLSChannel for TLS connection.
 All three methods implement convinent basic protocol which is meant to be used together with fs2.Stream.

-Here example for incoming HTTP2 packet reader with fs2 with netio interface.
+Here is example for incoming HTTP2 packet reader with fs2 with netio interface.

 ```scala
 private[this] def makePacketStream(